 Sweep picking is a beautiful technique that can make your guitar sing like a harp.
 It involves playing a rapid series of notes on consecutive strings with a ‘sweeping’ motion of the pick.

-But with all those strings vibrating at once, things can quickly turn into an unruly cacophony if you don’t apply proper muting techniques.
+But with all those strings vibrating at once, things can quickly turn into an unruly clatter if you don’t apply proper muting techniques.